-As an experienced CMS website operation personnel in the information security field, I know that content is the soul of the website, and a flexible content model is the cornerstone for creating and publishing high-quality content.The design concept of Anqi CMS in this aspect is to give operators greater freedom and adaptability to meet the ever-changing business needs and reader expectations.This article will detail how to create and customize new content models in AnQi CMS, thus building a website content structure that better fits your business characteristics.
+As an experienced security CMS website operation personnel, I know that content is the soul of the website, and a flexible content model is the foundation for supporting high-quality content creation and publication.The design philosophy of AnQi CMS in this aspect is to give operators greater freedom and adaptability to meet the ever-changing business needs and reader expectations.This article will detail how to create and customize new content models in Anqi CMS, thereby building a website content structure that is more tailored to your business characteristics.

-Content Model: Build the skeleton of website content
+Content Model: The framework for constructing website content

-The system is pre-installed with 'Article Model' and 'Product Model', which are commonly used models.
-These built-in models can be modified, but cannot be deleted.For our daily operation, we encounter various unique content needs, such as 'activity registration', 'course list', 'case display', etc., for which we need to create customized content models to accommodate.
+The system is default built-in with 'Article Model' and 'Product Model' which are commonly used models.
+These built-in models can be modified but cannot be deleted.For our daily operations, we encounter various unique content needs, such as "activity registration", "course list", "case display", etc., and we need to create customized content models to accommodate them.

-In the AnQi CMS backend management interface, you can manage and create your content models through the 'Content Management' module under the 'Content Model' feature.
+On the AnQi CMS backend management interface, you can manage and create content models through the 'Content Management' module under the 'Content Model' feature.

 To create a new content model, you need to pay attention to the following core configuration items: